top of page

 At each phase of the cell cycle, new sets of genes are turned on and others turned off to accomplish the tasks of that phase.

-This turning on and off the appropriate genes is spearheaded by members of two protein families that work as partners: the CDK (cyclin-dependent kinases) family of enzymes and the cyclin family of regulatory proteins.
+This turning on and off of the appropriate genes is spearheaded by members of two protein families that work as partners: the CDK (cyclin-dependent kinases) family of enzymes and the cyclin family of regulatory proteins.

 Being a kinase, the activated CDK then phosphorylates many other target proteins, triggering the events required for that phase of the cycle.

-As one phase ends, its cyclin is destroyed and replaced by another, activating a new set of CDKs and moving the cell forward through the cycle.
+As one phase ends, its associated cyclin is destroyed and replaced by another, activating a new set of CDKs and moving the cell forward through the cycle.

 As the cell approaches the G1/S transition, cyclin E takes over, activating CDK2, which prepares the cell to copy its genome.

-During S phase, cyclin A attaches to CDK2.
-This drives DNA replication.
 Later, in G2 and M phase, cyclin A and cyclin B activate CDK1.
 This carries the cell through mitosis and prepares it for cytokinesis.

 The rollout of these cyclins must be precise because genome copying and cell division are two of the most dangerous things a cell does.
 Nearly every major failure of cell regulation, including many forms of cancer, traces back to mistakes made in replication and cell division.